gatsbyjs/gatsby/docs/blog/2018-1-25-building-a-site-with-react-and-contentful/index.md

 }
 ```

+## Making data look nice on the site
 Once I got my GraphQL queries working, I called a couple friends for help rendering the data to each page on my site.
 They called this “printing,” a word that I enjoyed because it reminded me of the Vincent Van Gogh poster I had.

-Basically, I had to create an object that could be referenced later, get stuff to appear in console so I could troubleshoot problems, and then just use the GraphQL query structure to drill down into the actual content I wanted to render on each page.
-Then I wrapped this all in some _light_ HTML formatting.
-Here's what it looks like on my site:
+Here is one of the first pages I rendered into a table format:

 ![What the finished daily schedule looks like on my site](daily-schedule-finished.png)

 Here are more examples of pages I created.
-The code from the photo gallery page shows that I import React at the top, then I tell it to export data from Contentful by using the hierarchy in the GraphQL query.

-In the middle, the code shows how I’m using JS to also pull bits of data in to be rendered using the structure of the GraphQL query:
+This is the photo gallery page:

 ```jsx
 import React from "react";